Monday, December 29, 2014

 Exploring the Rubicon's Potential

 Excitement surged through me as I looked forward to uncovering the Rubicon's capabilities firsthand.
-Equipped with a 4 to 1 transfer case, 4.10 gears, and 2 Dana 44's, I anticipated a notable difference, especially when activating the sway bar with the magic disco button.
+Equipped with a 4 to 1 transfer case, 4.10 gears, and 2 Dana 44's, I anticipated a notable difference, especially when activating the sway bar with the magic disconnect button.

 A Special Journey with My Son